 Imports keyword to import

-system namespace to use existing class methods such WriteLine(), ReadLine(), etc. By default the .NET Framework provides a lot of namespaces to make the application implementation easily.
+system namespace to use existing class methods such WriteLine(), ReadLine(), etc. By default, the .NET Framework provides a lot of namespaces to make the application implementation easy.

 Sub Main() is used to define a method in our module (Module1).

-Subis a procedure and it is useful to write a series of Visual Basic statements within
+Sub is a procedure and it is helpful to write a series of Visual Basic statements within

 Console.WriteLine() / ReadLine()

-Console.ReadLine() methods are used to write a text to console and read the input from console.
+Console.ReadLine() methods are used to write a text to the console and read the input from the console.

 Console is a class of .NET Framework namespace